 Similar to the lotus but smaller and able to grow in cooler waters with less sun, lilies are also a very popular plant for koi ponds.
 Another floating plant, they can grow in as little as 6 inches of water or as much as several feet, and have a striking and fragrant flower.
 Koi can hide beneath the lily pads, lay their eggs on the undersides of the leaves, and will also feed on the leaves and roots.

-A prehistoric plant that has been around for hundreds of millions of years and the only one left of its kind, horsetails (also commonly known as scouring rush) are hardy and grow along the edges of water bodies or in water that is only a few inches deep.
+A prehistoric plant that has been around for hundreds of millions of years and the only one left of its kind, scouring rushes are hardy and grow along the edges of water bodies or in water that is only a few inches deep.
+A very similar species that functions much the same is horsetail, also in the Equisetum genus.
 They’re excellent at filtering water, and grow in tall segments that hold water and can be removed or browsed without killing the plant.
 They don’t generally overtake areas or outcompete other plants, and can be relatively easily removed if they do begin to become too numerous for your liking.
 They have a deep root system with rhizomes similar to cattails, so you’ll have to gently pull up all of the rhizomes if you don’t wish for them to return.
 Koi will utilize horsetails for shade, but don’t usually eat them.

 6) Water Lettuce (Pistia stratiotes)